top of page

 31[104a]:4 Moreover I bid all of you, whoever have received this seal, keep guilelessness, and bear no grudge, and continue not in your wickedness nor in the memory of the offenses of bitterness; but become of one spirit, and heal these evil clefts and take them away from among you, that the owner of the flocks may rejoice concerning them.

-Our clefts can be healed by not continuing in wickedness, not grudging, or keeping memory of offenses in bitterness by forbearance being forgiving, merciful and longsuffering.
+• Our clefts can be healed by not continuing in wickedness, not grudging, or keeping memory of offenses in bitterness by forbearance being forgiving, merciful, long-suffering and single-minded focus on overcoming our respective areas of growth.
 These works will make us of one spirit if any discord arises:

 Hermas Parable 9